Aidan-Morris/LATN101/translation2.md

 C. Translation
 Long ago, Prometheus, the first son of Iapetus, fashioned men out of mud.
 At the same time, Vulcanus made woman out of mud.
 Minerva gave a soul to this woman and all of the gods sent gifts to her❌.
-The name Pandora was given to her. **? *ob id*?**
+Because of this, the name, "Pandora," was given to her. **? *ob id*?**
 Pandora was given to Epimetheus in marriage by Jupiter.
 Their daughter was Pyrrha, the first mortal.